 Ready to sell your clothes online but don't know where to start?
 Or maybe you're already selling on eBay and Poshmark but you're looking for an alternative.
 Listing all your items on a site is super time-consuming, which can be a huge bummer if you don't make sales.
 But Mercari will absolutely be worth your time and you'll be so happy you did it.

 Because you'll read my review as a seller first.
 You'll get to see what items sell on Mercari and which ones don't move as well.
 You will also learn about the fees and be able to compare those to other sites.

 Let's get started!

-After selling on Mercari for 4 months in 2018 I had a good enough experience to cross-list all my Poshmark items.
-I recommend it to anyone looking for an extra marketplace to sell used clothing who is willing to wait on sales.
+After selling on Mercari for four months in 2018, I had a good enough experience to cross-list all of my Poshmark items.
+I recommend it if you're looking for an extra marketplace to sell used clothing, but you must be willing to wait for sales.

 - Lower seller fees (10%)

 - Flexible shipping options

 - Dashboard is not user-friendly

 Overall, Mercari is worth checking out for any seller.
 These pros and cons will impact everyone differently.

 Since I started learning how to sell on Mercari, I've noticed some benefits.
 Here are some reasons why I like using Mercari for selling my clothes.